xregistry/spec/core/spec.md

 Typically, Resources exist within the scope of a single Group, however there might be situations where a Resource needs to be related to multiple Groups.
 In these cases there are two options.
-First, a copy of the Resource could be made in the second Group.
+First, a copy of the Resource could be made into the second Group.
 The obvious downside to this is that there's no relationship between the two Resources and any changes to one would need to be done in the other - running the risk of them getting out of sync.